major headings

 Monospace font: Surround text with a back single quotation mark. (`) Use monospace for file path and file names and for text users enter or message text users see.

 Line breaks: Sometimes markdown doesn’t make line breaks when you want them.
-Use this code for a manual line break:
+Use 2 spaces or this code for a manual line break:

 Colors: Use this code: